EliuX/tripolite/README.md

   * The MongoDB queries for the search should use a filter criteria whether possible.
 - Every npm script run in the root folder is meant to spread it to all active projects, e.g. `npm test` will execute the tests in all projects.
+- It will use a graph traversal algorithm called [Depth-First Search (DFS)](https://www.youtube.com/watch?v=x6iO0ZH9h7Q) to find all paths from the origin city to the destination city.
+Instead of implementing this algorithm or adding an external library, its code was generated using ChatGPT 4 and tested to verifying it was well functioning.

 # Disclaimer
 The domain tripolite.com has not be claimed at the moment of the creation of this project.